Amudhan-A/nlp-mini-project/README.md

 | **Exact Match** | 0.00% | – | 0.00% | 0.00% |
 | **Token F1** | 15.11% | – | 7.70% | 15.26% |

+Full breakdown (including Recall@1/3/5 for every system) is in `results/final_comparison.json`.

 > **Note on Exact Match**: EM is 0.00% for every QA system by construction — gold answers are full abstractive sentences, not extractable spans, so no system can match them verbatim. **Token F1** is the meaningful metric.
-Dense retrieval improves ranking over BM25 across every metric; DistilBERT's F1 is dragged down by the many single-word/title-style questions (e.g. `"eggnog"`, `"salmon"`) that lack the interrogative structure a SQuAD-trained extractive reader needs.
+Dense retrieval improves ranking over BM25 across every retrieval metric; DistilBERT's F1 is dragged down by the many single-word/title-style questions (e.g. `"eggnog"`, `"salmon"`) that lack the interrogative structure a SQuAD-trained extractive reader needs to localize a span.

-### Edge-case robustness (10 hand-written adversarial queries)
+### Edge-Case Robustness Analysis (10 hand-written adversarial queries)

-Dense retrieval + DistilBERT were run against the same 10 edge cases as the BM25 baseline (`results/dense_edge_cases.json`).
+Dense retrieval + DistilBERT were run against the same 10 edge cases as the BM25 baseline, for direct comparison (`results/dense_edge_cases.json` vs the `edge_cases` array in `results/baseline_results.json`).
 Two gaps found relative to the classical baseline, which explicitly detects and rejects these inputs:
-- **Empty/whitespace input is not rejected** — the dense pipeline returns a top-5-chunk answer with no guard, whereas BM25 correctly returns "I don't have a question to process."
+- **Empty/whitespace input is not rejected** by the dense pipeline — it returns a top-5-chunk answer with no guard, whereas BM25 correctly returns *"I don't have a question to process."*
-- **DistilBERT crashes on unusually long input** with a tokenizer truncation error (1/10 edge cases), where BM25 truncates gracefully.
+- **DistilBERT crashes on unusually long input** with a tokenizer truncation error (1 of 10 edge cases), where BM25 truncates gracefully and still returns an answer.

 ### Reproducing These Results — Required Run Order